TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-01-04-phpstan-abstract-parent-generics-dummies.md

 - So `TEntity` is `Product` only in class we defined it in - `ProductRepository`
 - And `TEntity` is only an `object` in class we defined it in - `AbstractRepository`

 So we need to tell `AbstractRepository` to use `TEntity` as `Product`, without modifying it.
-That's a headache task, right?

 <br>

 In the documentation, there is mentioned `@extends` annotation.
-It is not related to extending any class, **but instead promoting types to parent class**.
-Probably another generics convention, confusing to a newbie like me.
+It is not related to extending a class, **but promoting types to parent class**.

 Let's get back to our repository: